apache/sling-site/src/main/jbake/content/documentation/bundles/sling-pipes/writers.md

 will write `@foo1=bar1` and `@foo2=bar2` in `/content/foo`.
 For more complicated cases where you need a structure to be written, just use a JCR / Resource explorer to edit the persistence of the pipe, and create the given structured under conf.

+Note that using `expr` you need configuration node _not_ to be here, and {{write}} shortcut creates one systematically.
+So if you want to use pipe builder and that, you'd need something like

+        .echo('/content/destination')
+        .pipe("slingPipes/write").expr("/content/source")

 ##### MovePipe (`mv(expr)`)
 JCR move of current input to target path (can be a node or a property)